ninpnin/blockshead/README.md

 # blockshead

 Simple 2D shooter game written in Python.
-To be ported to use pygame or similar
+To be ported to use pygame or similar in the future.

 # Roadmap